kubernetes-sigs/cluster-api-provider-aws/docs/roleassumption.md

 make kind-reset
 ```

-**Setting up cross account roles:**
+## 2. Setting up cross account roles

 In this step we will new roles/policy in total across 2 different AWS accounts.
 First lets start by creating the roles in the account where the AWS controller runs.
-Lets call this the "trusted"
-account since this account is trusted by the "trusting" account where the cluster is created.
 Following the directions
 posted here:https://github.com/uswitch/kiam/blob/master/docs/IAM.md create a "kiam_server" role
 in AWS that only has a single managed policy with a single permission "sts:AssumeRole".
 Also add a trust policy on the
  "kiam_server" role to include the role attached to the Control plane instance as a trusted entity.
 This looks something